School Staff

 Staff Roles and Qualifications

 The Board of Management of Jonah Special School complies with all recruitment procedures for staff as outlined by the Department of Education and Skills.
-All personnel employed by the school or engaged on by the school in placements are fully Garda Vetted.
+All personnel employed by the school or engaged by the school in placements are fully Garda Vetted.
 References for all personnel are checked in advance of any position being offered by the school.
 Comprehensive in-house training is offered to all staff of Jonah Special School.

 Principal